xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/v1_6/CookBook.md

       .With(Lt());
 ```

-says that the first argument of `InRange()` must not be 0, and must be
+says that the receiver argument of `InRange()` must not be 0, and must be
-less than the second argument.
+less than the data argument.

 The expression inside `With()` must be a matcher of type
 `Matcher<tr1::tuple<A1, ..., An> >`, where `A1`, ..., `An` are the